jpacg/awesome-stars/README.md

 ## JavaScript

+- [kkevsekk1/AutoX](https://github.com/kkevsekk1/AutoX) - A UiAutomator on android, does not need root access(安卓平台上的JavaScript自动化工具)
 - [vernesong/OpenClash](https://github.com/vernesong/OpenClash) - A Clash Client For OpenWrt
 - [SwiftGGTeam/swiftgg-trans-plugin](https://github.com/SwiftGGTeam/swiftgg-trans-plugin) - Twine by SwiftGG is a browser extension that simplifies learning and understanding Apple's official documentation.
 It offers bilingual translation of English content in Apple's documentation using com
 - [techfort/LokiJS](https://github.com/techfort/LokiJS) - javascript embeddable / in-memory database